mattermost/docs/source/overview/faq.rst

 - If you run a fork of Mattermost we highly recommend you only deploy the system securely behind a firewall and to pay close attention to `Mattermost security updates <http://about.mattermost.com/security-updates/>`_.
 Mattermost Team Edition and Mattermost Enterprise Edition release security update patches when reports of new attacks are received and verified.
 Mattermost waits until 14 days after a security patch is released before publicly detailing its nature, so that users and customers can upgrade before the security vulnerability is widely known.
 A malicous user can potentially make use of Mattermost security disclosures to exploit a fork of Mattermost if the security upgrade is not promptly incorporated into the forked version.

-Enterprise Edition partnership

-- To build your own commercial solution reselling Mattermost Enterprise Edition please `contact our commercial team <https://about.mattermost.com/contact/>`_ and let us know what you're considering.
-Strategic partnerships that won't confuse customers are the most favored.

 Re-branding

 - When you create a derivative version of Mattermost and share it with others as a product, you need to replace the Mattermost name and logo from the system, among other requirements, per the `Mattermost trademark policy. <https://www.mattermost.org/trademark-standards-of-use/>`_
-- In Enterprise Edition you can re-brand your system using convenience tools for `custom branding <https://docs.mattermost.com/administration/config-settings.html#customization>`_.
+- In Enterprise Edition you can re-brand your system using convenience tools for `custom branding <https://docs.mattermost.com/administration/config-settings.html#customization>`_, which can be done without forking.
-- For advanced whitelabelling, and to whitelabel in Team Edition under MIT license without Enterprise Edition branding tools, you can manually update files on the Mattermost server `per product documentation. <https://github.com/mattermost/docs/issues/1006>`_
+- For advanced whitelabelling, and to whitelabel in Team Edition under MIT license without Enterprise Edition branding tools, you can manually update files on the Mattermost server `per product documentation. <https://github.com/mattermost/docs/issues/1006>`_ This can also be done without forking.

 Using /platform open source code